japinol7/the-codemaster/README.md

     Notes:
 	  * Press ESC if you want to abort the current test.
+	  * Press Ctrl + Alt + a if you want to abort all the remaining tests.
+	  * The test suite will return a success code if all not skipped tests have succeed and not been aborted.
 	  * If you tell the test suite to run some specific tests,
         the test suite will run them even if you have decorated, these tests to be skipped.